pluma/httperr/README.md

 ### init (optional)
 A function which will be invoked as a method of the new error with the `config` argument immediately after the error is created by the factory.
 Can be used to process additional error-specific configuration parameters.

+## new httperr.HttpError(config)

+The base type for all `httperr` error types.
+You probably don't want to use this directly.

 # License